MARIN SYMPHONY YOUTH PROGRAMS 2026-27 SEASON

 • Plan to play for 3 minutes total and demonstrate both slow and fast playing.
 Cuts can be made to include contrasting sections, or you may choose 2 different works.

-• All excerpts listed for your instrument are required and must be performed with the metronome, following the markings given below.
-If the given tempo, for example, is half = 60, it is not acceptable to play at quarter = 120; the metronome marks test students’ subdivision skills in addition to speed.
-Students must bring their own metronome to the audition.
+• All excerpts listed for your instrument are required and must be performed with the metronome in your audition, following the markings given below.
+If the given tempo, for example, is half = 60, it is not acceptable to play at quarter = 120.
+The metronome marks test students’ subdivision skills in addition to speed.

 • Multi-measure rests: for four or fewer measures, count the rests while the metronome plays; for five or more measures, please skip to the next passage.